Student support and wellbeing

 Tutors

-Each undergraduate will also have a Tutor.
-Your Tutor is also a King’s Fellow, but will always be someone different from your DoS.
+Each student also has a Tutor who is a King's Fellow.
+For undergraduate students, this will always be someone different from your DoS.

 Your Tutor will be your main/first point of contact for most things pastorally, or if you’re having personal/non-academic problems of any kind and will always help you, or signpost you to the most appropriate resource when needed.
 You can talk to them in confidence about anything that may be concerning you, or if you need any additional support.